Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: Decoherence in Rydberg DTQW

-Rydberg levels' spontaneous emission, reduces both diagonal and off-diagonal terms of density matrix alike.
-Hence, after the projective measurement, the spontaneous emission does not effect the coherence of the QW operation.
-However, it would limit the step numbers before loosing the quantum walker as discussed in Sec.~\ref{Sec_Fid} in details.
+{\it Spontaneous emission--} Loss out of the system from the Rydberg levels $S$ and $P$, reduces both diagonal and off-diagonal terms of density matrix alike \cite{Wus11}.
+Hence, after the projective measurement, the loss does not effect the coherence of the QW operation and would only cause an overall decay, as quantified in Sec.~\ref{Sec_Fid}.
+A small portion of the $100P$ state decays to the ground state with 110s$^{-1}$ rate.
+Over a quantum step performed by $\Omega/2\pi=2$MHz the dephasing probability would be $P_s=5\times10^{-5}$.